 2. Adding Share Classes

-At this point only add their name, eg. Common or Preferred Series A. Later you will be able to specify the class’ voting rights, dividend right, liquidation preference, anti-dilution or add notes.
+You can also specify the class’ voting rights, dividend right, liquidation preference, anti-dilution or add notes.

 3. Adding Stakeholders